London Weekend Television

 LWT - 1986

-The identity for London Weekend for much of its life consisted of the initials LWT made out of Red, White and Blue.
-Here they were making their mark with the newly available computer graphics software in the mid 80s.
+The distinctive tri-colour LWT logo continued after their major refresh in 1986.
+But the river formup was gone as the station made their mark with the newly available computer graphics software in the mid 80s.
 One of a few variations on the 'blinds' animations used to form up the letters, this one from 1986 was used here as a frontcap on productions for the network until these were dropped network-wide in 1987.

 LWT (Promo) - 1987